cachethq/cachet/CONTRIBUTING.md

 ## Creating issues

-Issues should be made by using the [issue tracker](https://github.com/cachethq/Cachet/issues).
+Feature requests and bug reports should be made by using the [issue tracker](https://github.com/cachethq/Cachet/issues).
+Support questions should be directed to our support email; [support@alt-three.com](mailto:support@alt-three.com?subject=Cachet Support).

-Things to remember:

-- Be descriptive
-- Be respectful of others
+**Always be respectful.** Organization members reserve the right to lock topics if they feel necessary.

 ## Languages

-When needing to add labels, placeholders or general text, you **must not** write directly into the source file, rather make use of the `./app/lang/` directory.
+When needing to add labels, placeholders or general text, you **must not** write directly into the source file, rather make use of the `./resources/lang/` directory.

 Always provide the English translation and copy your English string to all other languages - making sure that the indentation and alignment of the arrays are updated.

 ## Coding Standards